vahid-dzanic/exen/README.md

 In case you have less than 256 enumeration entries it will deduct right size at compile time and choose for example in this case std::uint8_t.
 In case if there are more than 256 entries but less than 65536, it will deduct ```std::unit16_t```, and so on for the ```std::unit32_t``` and ```std::unit64_t```.

 <b>EXEN Version 2.0.0:</b>
-In the version 2.0.0 it's possible to define a value for each entry, with this the data type is deduced with the maximum value insted of using the number of entries.
+In the version 2.0.0 it's possible to define a value for each entry, with this the data type is deduced with the maximum value instead of using the number of entries.

 One more thing you get, it's possible to have the enumeration entries of a single enumeration in multiple files distributed.
-This enables for example to have at compile time a unique number for your components but not hardcoding them into the code upfront.
+This enables for example to have at compile time a unique number for your components but not hard-coding them into the code upfront.

 ## How to